turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/4-stake-fungible-token-testing.md

 to help keep the test code cleaner.

 {% hint style="tip" %}
 Contracts are dumb - it's up to us to be smart and responsible.
-Do not take any shortcuts and cut corners.
+Do not take any shortcuts or cut corners.
 Establish and follow best practices with strict discipline.
 Do not ignore risk - manage risk at all levels and layers.
 Be strategic and think long term.
 Do your homework and never stop learning.
 Learn from others and share your knowledge with the community.
 {% hint %}